BLT Topical Anesthetic Ointment

 Tetracaine - A longer acting anesthetic which works by changing the function of ryanodine receptors that control the release of intracellular calcium.
 Onset time is typically longer than either Benzocaine or Lidocaine when applied topically.

-BLT cream can be ordered in quantities as low as a single jar for contracted customers.
+BLT ointment can be ordered in quantities as low as a single jar for contracted customers.
 Volume discounts are available.

 The American Society of Plastic Surgeons reports that of the over 15 million cosmetic procedures performed in the U.S. each year, 13.4 million (89%) were nonsurgical.(1) While there are many types of anesthesia used for cosmetic procedures, the most commonly used are EMLA cream, BLT cream, and infraorbital nerve blocks with 2% lidocaine with epinephrine.(2) Examples of nonsurgical procedures include Botox® injections, chemical peels, dermabrasion, facial fillers, laser hair removal, and microneedling.(3)